Where to Sell Used Items in Colombia Without Paying a Commission

 4. Generic description

 "Sofa in good condition" doesn't sell.
 "3-seater gray sofa, bought 2 years ago at Alkosto, no stains or tears, perfect for a small apartment, selling because I'm moving" does sell.
-Specificity builds trust.
+Specificity generates trust.

 5. Not refreshing the ad

-On platforms that sort listings by date of posting or update, an old ad falls to the bottom of the results.
-Refresh or edit it every week even if you don't change anything—that's the only way it stays visible.
+On platforms that sort listings by date of publication or update, an old ad falls to the bottom of the results.
+Refresh or edit it every week even if you don't change anything — that is the only way it stays visible.

-If you are in the middle of a move: sell sooner than you think necessary
+If you are in the middle of a move: sell sooner than you think is necessary

 Time is the enemy when it comes to selling during a move.
-What doesn't sell in 2–3 weeks probably has to be given away or you'll have to pay to have it taken away.
-The advice no one wants to hear but that always works: lower the price sooner than seems reasonable to you.
+Whatever doesn't sell in 2–3 weeks probably needs to be given away or you'll have to pay to have it removed.
+The advice nobody wants to hear but that always works: lower the price sooner than you think is reasonable.

 A fridge sold for $100,000 less than expected is infinitely better than a fridge you have to pay to get rid of.
-And if you have many items, create a storefront on Colombia Move with everything visible under your name — buyers searching for "used furniture Bogotá" or "furnished apartment" can find you more easily when everything is in one profile.
+And if you have many items, create a storefront on Colombia Move with everything visible under your name — buyers searching for "used furniture Bogotá" or "furnished apartment" can find you more easily when everything is on a single profile.

-How to Avoid Scams When Buying and Selling on Facebook Marketplace in Colombia — warning signs, secure payment methods, and what to do if something goes wrong.
+How to Avoid Scams When Buying and Selling on Facebook Marketplace in Colombia — red flags, secure payment methods, and what to do if something goes wrong.

 Frequently asked questions